 Occasionally I do the fake happy voice and say: “I’m good.”
 Too often that is unconsciously followed with “How are you?”

 I don’t give a fuck how they are — unless it’s something potentially interesting and possibly contagious like rabies or leprosy — keep the little shit to yourself.

 But there are some 50-somethings who relish listing their aches and seem interested in yours.
-There’s one guy at tennis who shall remain nameless (Jon) who not only insists on listing his broken body parts, but keeps a list of mine.
+There’s one guy who shall remain nameless (Jon) who not only insists on listing his broken body parts, but keeps a list of mine.

 He’s got a bad ear from some fucked-up event in his life — or it could have been sitting too close to the speaker at too many rock shows.

 I’ve never asked him… because I don’t want to know.

 So he’s shouting over the crowd in the Third World bar: “How’s your knee?
 It looks like you are moving really slowly.”

 Everybody looks up expecting to see Methusla with a cane.